Bemine5Cent/User_Authentication/README.md

     .

     Create a new project (or select an existing one).
+# Search "Google Sheets API" enable it.
+# Search "Google Drive API" enable it.

-    Navigate to APIs & Services > Credentials.
+    Navigate to APIs & Services > Credentials

-    Click Create Service Account and give it a name.
+    Click Create Service Account and give it a name. (ex: flask-auth-service) Continue (Skip Optional Skip)

-    Under the service account, create a key in JSON format.

-    Download the JSON file and save it as credentials.json in the project root.
+# Download the Credentials JSON

-    Share your Google Sheet (where user data will be stored) with the service account email (found in the JSON under client_email).
+    On the Credentials page, find your service account (under "Servicee Accounts") Click on the service account email
+    Go to the "Keys" tab
+    Click "Add Key" -> "Create a new key"
+    Click "Create"
+    A JSON file will download automatically

+# Rename this file to "credentials.json"
+    Move it into correct folder

 ⚠️ Do NOT push this file to GitHub.
 Add it to .gitignore if it isn’t already.

 Configure your Google Sheet:

-    Create a Google Sheet named UserDatabase.
+    Create a Google Sheet named UserDatabase (to match with the code in test_connection.py).

     Add the following headers in the first row: